baijum/service-binding-documentation/docs/using-injected-bindings/using-injected-bindings.md

 # Using Injected Bindings

-The bindings could injected as files or enviroment variables.
+The bindings could be injected as files or enviroment variables.
 By default bindings are injected as files.
-To inject enviroment variable, set `.spec.bindAsFiles` value to `false`.
+To inject enviroment variable, set `.spec.bindAsFiles` value to `false` in the `ServiceBinding` resource.

 For determining the folder where bindings should be injected, you can specify the destination using `.spec.mountPath` or you can set `SERVICE_BINDING_ROOT`